Elias Díaz Player Props: Rockies vs. Marlins

 Elias Díaz At The Plate

-- In 28 games this season (32.9%), Diaz has picked up an RBI, and in 13 of those games (15.3%) he had more than one.
+- Diaz has had an RBI in 28 games this season (32.6%), including 13 multi-RBI outings (15.1%).
 He has also driven in three or more of his team's runs in four contests.

-- In 24 of 85 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.